co360/soda-hol/3-use-soda-apis-for-crud-operations.md

 ### Step 5: Remove documents from the collection

 All that's left to complete the CRUD functionality is to add the ability to delete todos.
-The application allows individual todos to be deleted and for all todos makes as "complete" to be deleted together.
+The application allows individual todos to be deleted and for all todos marked as "complete" to be deleted at the same time.

 - Return to the **todos.js** file in the **db_apis** directory.
 - Locate the `del` function and replace the two comments related to adding SODA code with the appropriate SODA API calls: